 It’s nap time in the neonatal intensive care unit (NICU) at Texas Children’s Hospital.
-Dane Scott Sanford, a tiny patient, is resting comfortably in his crib, his red hair the same color as the dinosaurs on his onesie.
+Dane Scott Sanford, a tiny patient, is resting comfortably in his crib and his red hair matches the dinosaurs on his onesie.

 On this day, Texas Children’s music therapist Alix Brickley is recording Dane’s heartbeat to create an original song for his family.